ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 - Provision an instance of {{site.data.keyword.wca_short}} through the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} page or by working with an IBM sales representative.

-When you finish provisioning your {{site.data.keyword.wca_short}} instance, click **Setup** to open an onboarding checklist page to help you configure the instance.
+When you finish provisioning your instance, click **Setup** to open an onboarding checklist page to help you configure the instance.
 Or, you can select **Administration** and then **Setup** to access this onboarding checklist.

 Items in that checklist correspond to each of the following steps.
-Click the action arrows on the checklist page that are associated with each item to go to the {{site.data.keyword.cloud_notm}} pages where you complete the steps.
+Click the action arrows on the checklist page that are associated with each item to complete the steps.

 ## Create a Service ID and API key
 {: #sid_apikey}